 So, if your spouse owes money on a debt they acquired after you separated, you could still be liable.
 You could be sued by creditors or have your wages garnished.
-Worse, what if you separate from your spouse and they do something stupid on a property where your name is still on the lease or property title?
+Worse, what if you separated from your spouse and they did something foolish on a property where your name is still on the lease or property title?
 Like having a party with minors where someone gets hurt?
 You could be liable, and you could get sued.
-It's an extreme example, but it's just one way you could place yourself at risk by delaying divorce
+It's an extreme example, but it's just one way you could place yourself at risk by delaying divorce.

-Another example: let's say that (God forbid) you die unexpectedly.
+Another example: Let's say you were to die unexpectedly.
 Your spouse could stand to inherit everything you own.
-It doesn't matter that you're separated; they are still your spouse in the eyes of the law.
+It doesn't matter that you're separated; they're still your spouse in the eyes of the law.
 There are things you can do to try to prevent your spouse from inheriting everything in your unlikely demise, such as laying out your wishes in an updated will.
 But even that is not a guarantee that everything is sorted, and there are lots of assets that pass outside of a will, such as joint accounts.

 If you plan to request a credit or reimbursement for funds – let's say for your share of a down payment on the marital home – you'll have to prove what you paid.
 Banks typically keep financial records for seven years.
 If you need a bank statement from seven years ago or even slightly less, it could be a hassle to get the bank to pull this information for you.